rideliner/dotfiles-old/modules.md

 The amount of configuration offered by each module will vary, possibly with no configuration offered.

-All configuration should be stored in the .dot file in the following format:
+All configuration should be stored in the .dot.conf file in the following format:

 ```
 zstyle ':ride:config:<module>' <key> <value(s)>...